CharlesIvia/tik-tak-py/README.md

 # tik-tak-py
-A Tic-Tac-Toe game creating using Python.
+A Tic-Tac-Toe game created using Python.